nuni-org/SRIndexProto/README.md

 Weights of importance are calculated as follows(%):
 - (importance of one element / total) * 100
-  *total: summation of three importances
+- total: summation of three importances points

 ### Performance
 To calculate the performance, you need data of arguments in the three elements as follows: